rdkcentral/ThunderNanoServices/Messenger/MessengerPlugin.md

 }
 ```
 <a name="event.userupdate"></a>
-## *userupdate*
+## *userupdate <sup>event</sup>*

 Notifies about user status updates.

+### Description

-The room ID shall be specified within the designator.
-Upon registering to this notification the listener will sequentially receive updates of all users that have joined the room so far.
+Register to this event to be notified about room status updates.
+Immediately after registering to this notification the listener will sequentially receive updates of all users that have joined the room so far.

 ### Parameters